MichaelSchneeberger/rxbp/docs/20191002_multicasting.md

 ).subscribe(print)
 ```

-The next step is to "tunnel" a multi-cast Flowable and use it
-in different places and not just the one.
-Because only if we are
-able to generate a stream of multi-cast Flowables, we truly get a
-single publisher (possible) multiple subscribers relationship.

-To accomblish this, new *multi-cast Flowables* are added to a
-dictionary of Flowables.
-If we like to consume one of the multi-cast
-Flowables, we select the one we want from the dictionary
+The `tunneled_shared` Flowable emits a single element of type `Flowable`,
+which is then consumed by the `flat_map` operation downstream.

+A "tunnel" can contain a single Flowable, but it can also contain multiple
+Flowables.
+For instance, we could tunnel a dictionary of Flowables of type
+`Flowable[Dict[str, Flowable]`.
+A "tunnel" is therfore like a stream of
+Flowables that operators downstream can consume, add new Flowables or
+remove Flowables.

+In this example, a dictionary is send through the "tunnel" instead of a
+Flowable.

 ``` python
 import rxbp.depricated